miladfarca/blog-posts/1-changing-the-content-of-executable-binaries.md

 ```text
 # xxd print > print.hex
 ```
 The hexdump has more than 1000 lines of content.
-We ware going to search for the `7b` pattern and change it to `7c` which represents `124` in decimal.
+We are going to search for the `7b` pattern and change it to `7c` which represents `124` in decimal.

 The line will look like this before changing:
 ```text